wszychta/terraform-module.hcloud-user-data/README.md

 affected images:
 - `centos-8`

+### cloud-init reboot not working
+I checked that `power-state-change` module is enabled by default in `/etc/cloud/cloud.cfg`, but for some images cloud-init is not forcing reboot on machine.
+I don't know if this is bug in cloud-init, centos images or both in the same time.

+affected images:
+- `centos-7`
+- `centos-8`

 ## Variables

 | Variable name             | variable type | default value | Required variable | Description |